 A snow blower or plow

-To clear snow from the surface, you need a snowblower or plow.
-You may use a tractor fitted with a blade for this purpose.
+To clear snow from the surface, you need a snowblower or plow (you may wish to pick from this selection online if you can’t get to a physical store near you).
+Alternatively, you may use a tractor fitted with a blade for this purpose.

 Trucks are essential pieces of equipment for any business.
 To transport your product, you need to have a truck.
 The size and capacity will depend on the size of your business and the products transported by it.